Recent activity at the apiary

 Tim building a hurdle fence from hazel shoots

-James, Steve & Alan with thier work lining the back shed
+James, Steve & Alan with their work lining the back shed

 Repairs down the side of the back shed